One of the most commonly asked questions by those who are planning their first solo trip is, ‘Is solo travel safe?’

 Assaults don’t usually happen out of the blue.
 Generally, some kind of conflict sets it off.
 The risk of being assaulted is highest when you are drinking or when around people who have been drinking.
 If you encounter someone who is looking for a fight, you’re a much easier target if you’re alone.
 Most people won’t risk attacking or picking a fight with a group.

 As horrible as it is, mob mentality exists in many parts of the world.
 Even subconsciously, people have an ‘us versus them’ mentality.
 As a solo traveler, you are the them.
 The outsider.
 Locals tend to take the side of their countrymen in a conflict, even if they don’t know the whole story.
 Particularly when they have been drinking.
-If a fight starts and you’re the only outsider, all bets are off.
+If a fight starts and you’re the only outsider, you could be considered the villain, even if you did nothing wrong.

 Not everyone is like this, of course.
 There are good people everywhere who will help you out if you’re in need.
 In fact, the vast majority of people are good and don’t want to see a visitor in their country experience violence.